alefragnani/delphi-object-debugger/README.md

 You just have to open the desired form, choose the component and change its properties.

+Alternatively, you can also use `Ctrl + Click` on any component in the application's form and the component will be automatically selected/updated in the **Object Debugger**.

 ## Compatibility

 It currently supports the following Delphi versions: